-The disclosure report has been approved by the Management of ProCredit Holding.
-Disclosures of significant subsidiaries in accordance with Article 13 CRR are published on ProCredit Holding's website.
+As a supplement to this disclosure report, information on the ProCredit group is available in ProCredit Holding's 2018 Annual Report, which is published on the website.
+Disclosures of significant subsidiaries in accordance with Article 13 CRR can likewise be found on ProCredit Holding's website.
 Each of those reports has been approved by the respective bank's Management Board.
-Information on country-specific disclosure pursuant to Section 26a KWG is available in ProCredit Holding's Annual Report for 2017.
+Information on country-specific disclosure pursuant to Section 26a KWG is available in ProCredit Holding's Annual Report for 2018.